TakaSoap/microsoft-365-docs-pr.zh-CN/microsoft-365/compliance/use-your-free-azure-ad-subscription-in-office-365.md

 - MET150
 ms.assetid: d104fb44-1c42-4541-89a6-1f67be22e4ad
-description: 了解如何访问组织已购买付费订阅中包含的 Azure Active Directory。 ms.openlocfilehash: be8edecd348d0019916f4f1b974a2bd0f8cabbc9 ms.sourcegitcommit: 2614f8b81b332f8dab461f4f64f3adaa6703e0d6
+description: 了解如何访问组织已购买付费订阅中包含的 Azure Active Directory。 ms.custom: seo-marvel-apr2020 ms.openlocfilehash: 43c9c03af74d4edc1fb6c762c9ca89594a907920
+ms.sourcegitcommit: 973f5449784cb70ce5545bc3cf57bf1ce5209218
 ms.translationtype: HT
 ms.contentlocale: zh-CN
-ms.lasthandoff: 04/21/2020
+ms.lasthandoff: 06/19/2020
-ms.locfileid: "43626368"
+ms.locfileid: "44819282"
 ---
 # <a name="use-your-free-azure-active-directory-subscription"></a>使用免费的 Azure Active Directory 订阅

-如果组织已购买 Microsoft 365、Microsoft Dynamics CRM Online、企业移动性套件或其他 Microsoft 服务的付费订阅，表明你已免费订阅 Microsoft Azure Active Directory。你和其他管理员可使用 Azure AD 创建并管理用户和组帐户。要使用 Azure AD，只需转到 Azure 门户，并登录到你的帐户即可。
+If your organization has a paid subscription to Microsoft 365, Microsoft Dynamics CRM Online, Enterprise Mobility Suite, or other Microsoft services, you have a free subscription to Microsoft Azure Active Directory.
+You and other admins can use Azure AD to create and manage user and group accounts.
+To use Azure AD, just go to the Azure portal and sign in to your account.

-## <a name="before-you-begin"></a>准备工作
+## <a name="open-a-private-browsing-session"></a>打开专用浏览会话

-使用专用浏览会话（而不是常规会话）来访问 Azure 门户（下面的第 1 步），这样可以防止将当前登录时使用的凭据传递到 Azure。若要打开专用浏览会话：
+Use a private browsing session (not a regular session) to access the Azure portal (in step 1 below) because this prevents the credentials that you're currently logged on with from being passed to Azure.
+To open an private browsing session:

 - 在 Microsoft Edge（旧版）、Internet Explorer 或 Mozilla FireFox 中，按下 `CTRL+SHIFT+P`。